Skip to Content

 After selecting your vegetable, begin by cutting it in half.
 Next, gently scrape the seeds from the core, being careful not to damage the seed coating with your knife or scraper.

 Next, lay the seeds on a dry paper towel, and place in warm, sunny location to dry.
 It will usually take a few weeks for seeds to dry out completely.
 Once dried, take a new piece of a paper towel, and fold the seeds up inside of it.
+The paper towel is great for absorbing any moisture that might still be in the seed.
+It will also help protect the seed from any damage from light.

-You can keep your seeds in the freezer for a longer shelf life.
+Store in an airtight container or plastic bag, and keep in a cool and dry location.
+You can keep your seeds in the refrigerator for a longer shelf life.
 However, if you will be using the seeds the following season, cold storage is not necessary.
-(See: How To Store Seeds Safely)

 But fortunately, the process to break down the coating is simple and easy.
 It all boils down to letting the seeds rot or ferment.